Lil Uzi Vert: 2016: Breakthrough

-In January 2016, Lil Uzi appeared at an A$AP Mob show in New York City to honor the deceased ASAP Yams.
-In February, they released the single, "Money Longer" on their SoundCloud following a radio debut on Shade 45.
-Controversy arose in March 2016 after a riot broke out at SXSW's final day during Woods set.
-On April 15, 2016, Uzi released their third mixtape and first commercial mixtape Lil Uzi Vert vs. the World.
-The mixtape debuted at number 37 on the Billboard 200 chart, making its Woods first entry on the chart.
-The project spent 55 weeks on the Billboard 200 album chart, eventually being certified Gold.
+In January 2016, Woods appeared at an ASAP Mob show in New York City to honor the deceased ASAP Yams, and in February, released the single "Money Longer" on their SoundCloud following a radio debut on Shade 45.
+Controversy arose in March 2016 after a riot broke out on the final day of South by Southwest during a Woods set, caused by a fight in the crowd.
+On April 15, 2016, Woods released their third mixtape and first commercial mixtape Lil Uzi Vert vs. the World.
+The mixtape debuted at number 37 on the Billboard 200 chart, making it Woods' first entry on the chart.
+The project spent 55 weeks on the Billboard 200 album chart, eventually being certified gold.
 Woods and Kodak Black embarked on a joint tour in May 2016, titled the "Parental Advisory" tour.

 In June 2016, Lil Uzi Vert appeared in XXL magazine as part of their 2016 Freshman Class.
-As part of this appearance, Uzi performed a 'freshman cypher' alongside Denzel Curry, Lil Yachty, 21 Savage, and Kodak Black.
-As of December 2021, this cypher has received over 195 million YouTube views, by far the most for the XXL channel.
-Riding the wave of recognition the XXL Freshman list gave them, Woods released the video for the single "Money Longer" which debuted on the Billboard Hot 100 the following week, their first entry on the chart, at number 92 on July 2, 2016.
-The song later peaked at number 54 and is currently certified two-times platinum in the United States.
-Woods second entry on the chart, Metro Boomin produced "You Was Right" debuted at 89 on July 30, 2016, and peaked at number 40.
+As part of this appearance, Woods performed in a 'freshman cypher', a group of underground rappers, alongside Denzel Curry, Lil Yachty, 21 Savage, and Kodak Black.
+Riding the wave of recognition the XXL Freshman list gave them, Woods released the video for "Money Longer".
+The single debuted on the Billboard Hot 100 the following week at number 92, their first entry on the chart.
+The song later peaked at number 54 and is currently certified double platinum in the United States.
+Another single from Lil Uzi Vert vs. the World, Metro Boomin produced "You Was Right", became Woods second entry on the chart, debuting at number 89 and peaking at number 40.

 On July 12, 2016, Woods announced their fourth mixtape, The Perfect LUV Tape, which was released on July 31, their 22nd birthday.
 The mixtape featured the singles "Seven Million", featuring Future, and "Erase Your Social", both of which failed to chart on the Billboard Hot 100.
-The mixtape debuted at number 55 on the Billboard 200 album chart and is certified Gold by the RIAA.
+The mixtape debuted at number 55 on the Billboard 200 album chart and is certified gold by the RIAA.
 In October 2016, Woods was announced to be an additional artist on Canadian singer the Weeknd's tour.

-Woods announced a collaboration mixtape with Gucci Mane which was released on November 23, 2016.
-On the 27th, Woods announced Luv Is Rage 2 which eventually went through a series of delays.
+Woods announced a collaboration mixtape with Gucci Mane, 1017 vs. the World, which was released on November 23, 2016.
+Four days later, Woods announced Luv Is Rage 2 which eventually went through a series of delays.